 (✓) Come up with a company conference room reservation policy.

-Customize a policy that includes how to use the technology in each meeting room, along with how to schedule spaces using either the company calendar or a reliable scheduling software tool.
+Customize a conference room reservation policy that includes how to use the technology in each meeting room, along with how to schedule spaces using either the company calendar or a reliable scheduling software tool.
+Some tips below:

 - Here’s a great solution from PC Magazine: post your network name and password in the room where people can see it easily.
 Attendees can log in as soon as they enter the room.
 Remember to keep it updated.